Alkran93/Librerarium/README.md

 - Shopping cart & checkout
 - Order messaging via RabbitMQ (MOM)
 - Console-based interface (no web UI)

+### Non-Functional Requirements

+- Scalability: The system should handle increased user and service demands efficiently.
+- Security: The system must have JWT authentication and authorization mechanisms to ensure users only access permitted resources.
+- Fault Tolerance: The system must be resilient to failures, utilizing MOM middleware to ensure message delivery even when a microservice is unavailable.
+- Performance: Communication between microservices should be low-latency, with fast response times

 ### Technical Requirements